sasankabaruah/TwowayBinding-react/README.md

 To start the project you have to install node js ,which will automatically install npm.
+Install create-react-app globally using "npm install -g create-react-app".
-Go to your folder where you have taken the clone and write npm start to run the project.
+Now Go to your folder where you have taken the clone and write npm start to run the project.